browserengineering/book/book/accessibility.md

 To implement focus rings, we're going to have to generalize how we implement text cursors.
-Recall that, right now, text cursors are added by drawing a verticle line in the `Tab`'s `render` method.
+Recall that, right now, text cursors are added by drawing a vertical line in the `Tab`'s `render` method.
 We could extend that code to draw a cursor or an outline, but before we make that method more complicated let's move it into the `InputLayout` so we have easier access to size and position information.[^effects] To